TobiasSaaby/CST4550_ScriptingProject/README.md

 - [ ] Parse errors properly by backend
 - [ ] Implement token-based authentication
 - [ ] Hash the password lol
+- [ ] Don´t return flags in the obj